-Stylish baby girl names don't have to be traditional, or even popular.
-What's in fashion right now might not be in fashion forever, so if it's a stylish name you're after, move away from the top 100 baby name charts and look for a name that's more personal to you.
-"Style is forever," Ralph Lauren once said — and your baby girl name is, too.
+For a baby name to be stylish, it doesn't have to be trendy or even popular.
+What's in fashion right now might not be in fashion forever, so if it's a truly stylish name you're after, move away from the top 100 baby name charts and look for a name that's more personal to you.
+"Style is forever," Ralph Lauren once said — and your baby girl's name is too.
 So make it a good one.

 More: Bohemian Baby Names for Little Free Spirits